What makes Winteringham fields different?

 By Gareth Bartram, Head Chef

 “After eating on several occasions at the Fields in different times throughout my career, I knew that this was the place to be if I wanted to work locally.
-I am now working at Winteringham Fields, heading up the meat section.
+I am now working at Winteringham Fields, as the Head Chef.

 I began my journey working with a local Cleethorpes butcher at the age of 15.
 To begin with I was washing the pots, but this quickly moved on to working alongside the owner, where my butchery skills began to carve my career path.